-Be enrolled in a degree program at a Canadian university or Northern post-secondary institution
+Students must be enrolled in a degree program at a Canadian university.

 - Students must be Canadian citizens or permanent residents.

-Post-doctoral researchers and research assistants (with the exception of Northern postsecondary students) are not supported.
+Post-doctoral researchers and research assistants are not supported.

 Supported fields of research

-The NSTP supports projects that lie north of the southern limit of the discontinuous permafrost zone, with the addition of all of the Southern Yukon in the West; that section of Labrador south to and including Red Bay; and the other seven Arctic countries (Finland, Greenland (Denmark), Iceland, Norway, Russia, Sweden and the U.S.A. - Alaska).
+The NSTP supports projects that lie north of the southern limit of the discontinuous permafrost zone as well as the other seven circumpolar countries (Finland, Greenland (Denmark), Iceland, Norway, Russia, Sweden and the U.S.A.
+(Alaska).

 Use of Northern Scientific Training Program funds